gnodking7/WDAnepv/README.md

 $$\mathbf{T}^{c,c'}(\mathbf{P})=\mathcal{D}(\mathbf{u})\mathbf{K}\mathcal{D}(\mathbf{v})$$
 where $\mathcal{D}(\cdot)$ denotes a diagonal matrix with vector $\cdot$ as the diagonal.

-Such matrix balancing problem can be solved by Sinkhorn-Knopp (SK) algorithm[2] or its accelerated variant (Acc_SK) based on a vector-dependent nonlinear eigenvalue problem (NEPv)[3].
+Such matrix balancing problem can be solved by Sinkhorn-Knopp (SK) algorithm[2] or its accelerated variant (Acc-SK) based on a vector-dependent nonlinear eigenvalue problem (NEPv)[3].

-Instead of SK, WDA-nepv uses Acc_SK to compute the optimal transport matrices.
-In Example 1, we show that SK algorithm is subject to slow convergence or even non-convergence while Acc_SK converges is just a few iterations.
+Instead of SK, WDA-nepv uses Acc-SK to compute the optimal transport matrices.
+In Example 1, we show that SK algorithm is subject to slow convergence or even non-convergence while Acc-SK converges is just a few iterations.

 ### Other existing WDA algorithms